la2050/archive/_projects/2016/connecting-children-to-art-in-nature-provide-a-meaningful-holistic-link-between-art-and-nature.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  To be able to provide a nature based arts program for the children of the Anna Bing Arnold Children's Center utilizing the non-profit arts program, Connecting Children to Art and Nature (CCAN).
+CCAN is a comprehensive multi-disciplinary arts program which uses art and nature as a mode of learning to facilitate the development of the whole child.
 project_impact: '["Proficiency in English and Language Arts and Math","Early education"]'
 project_proposal_best_place: >-
   Overview: